jakartaee/platform/jakartaee11/JakartaEE11ReleasePlan.md

 ### TCK Source Level

-- Component spec TCKs and platform TCK must compile under 17.
+- Component spec TCKs and platform TCK must compile at Java 17 or less.
-- A compatible component impl must pass their component TCK when run under 17 or 21.
+- A compatible component impl must pass their component TCK when run under Java 17 or 21.
-   - To ratify a component specification, there must exist an implementation that passes on 17.
+   - To ratify a component specification, there must exist an implementation that passes on Java 17.
 There must also exist an implementation that passes on 21.
    - These need not be the same implementation.
 There can be one implementation that passes on 17 and a different one that passes on 21.
 - A compatible platform impl must pass the platform TCK when run under 17 or 21.
    - To ratify a platform specification, there must exist an implementation that passes on 17.
 There must also exist an implementation that passes on 21.